borisdj/EFCore.BulkExtensions/CONTRIBUTING.md

 ## Contributing

-👍 First off, thanks for taking the time to contribute! 👍 Working together we can make a better tool for everyone.
+👍 First off, thanks for taking the time to contribute! 👍<br>
+Working together we can make a better tool for everyone.

 ## Code of Conduct